Mariners vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Julio Rodriguez and the Seattle Mariners will attempt to beat Ryan Mountcastle and the Baltimore Orioles when the teams meet on Saturday at 9:40 PM ET.
+Bryce Miller takes the mound for the Seattle Mariners on Sunday at T-Mobile Park against Ryan Mountcastle and the Baltimore Orioles.
+First pitch is at 4:10 PM ET.

-The Orioles are +140 moneyline underdogs in this matchup against the favored Mariners (-165).
-The contest's over/under is set at 8 runs.
+The Orioles are -115 moneyline favorites in this matchup with the Mariners (-105).
+The over/under is 8 runs for the contest (with -115 odds to go over and -105 odds on the under).

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.